solectrus/configurator/test/snapshots/services/ReadmeGenerator/de/balcony–power-plant.md

 # Installation Guide

-This is your personalized guide for installing SOLECTRUS on your machine, created based on your answers.
-The key elements are the two files `compose.yml` and `.env` located in the tabs next to this one.
-They contain all the information you need for installing and running SOLECTRUS.
+This is your personalized guide for installing SOLECTRUS on your machine, created individually based on your answers.
+It consists of three parts:

+- The `README.md` file, which you are currently reading
+- The `compose.yml` file, which contains the services that are started in Docker containers
+- The `.env` file, which contains the environment variables for the Docker containers

+You can switch between them using the links above.
+The `compose.yml` and `.env` can be copied to the clipboard.
+You will need this later.

-**WARNING:** The configurator is under heavy development and involves installing beta versions of Docker images.
+**PLEASE NOTE:** The Configurator is under heavy development and involves installing beta versions of Docker images.
 The guide is currently available in English, with the final version to be available in German as well.
-Please report any issues you encounter!
+Please report any issues you encounter via GitHub at [https://github.com/solectrus/hosting/issues](https://github.com/solectrus/hosting/issues).

+Now read on to do the installation on your Linux machine.

 ## Prerequisites